Updated: Mar 31

 Qualities that can help you identify someone through a reversed Temperance: passion, extremism, insanity, vice, unfaithfulness, dishonesty, moodiness.

 The Moon is a well loved card among readers today, especially the younger generation.
 And yet, it is traditionally a darker and difficult card.
-Ruler of the night, ever-changing and accomplice to all that happens in the shadows, the Moon was long considered a card as negative as the Hanged Man or the Devil.
+Ruler of the night, ever-changing and accomplice to all that happens in the shadows, the Moon was long considered a card as negative as the Tower or the Devil.

 It is also the card of memory and growth.